contactkkiran/aidlc-framework/README.md

 ---

-## 🔄 How AIDLC™ Augments Agile & DevOps
+## 🔄 How AIDLC-Q™ Augments Agile & DevOps

-AIDLC™ **does not replace** Agile or DevOps.
+AIDLC-Q™ **does not replace** Agile or DevOps.

 It enhances them by:
 - Fitting naturally into sprint planning and backlog refinement
 - Enhancing CI/CD pipelines with AI-driven validation
 - Improving release confidence using predictive intelligence

-AIDLC™ acts as an **AI augmentation layer** over existing delivery models.
+AIDLC-Q™ acts as an **AI augmentation layer** over existing delivery models.

 ---

 ## 💼 Business Value & ROI

-Organizations adopting AIDLC™ can achieve:
+Organizations adopting AIDLC-Q™ can achieve:
 - **30–50% reduction** in QA and maintenance costs
 - **2× faster** release cycles
 - Reduced defect leakage